 The Duties That Accompany Change , by Dharma Sadasivan.
 Dharma plays guitar for Singaporean band West Grand Boulevard.
-He also happens to be the son of the late Balaji Sadasivan, and a man I’m proud to call friend.
-He was a voice of reason in the chaotic madness of the 2011 General Elections, and I continue to treasure his perspectives and opinions on things.
+He was a voice of reason in the chaotic madness of the 2011 General Elections.

 A Message From The Local Music Scene, by Levan Wee.
 Levan was the lead singer of Ronin, a Singaporean band that amassed quite a substantial following.
 He’s currently studying Sociology in Monash University, and he’s breaking all sorts of academic records.
 I continue to admire his tenacity and spirit.

 Until We Awake, How Do We Learn To Live?
 My Vision For Singapore, by Gayle Goh.
 I know I’ve posted a lot of things by Gayle, but she’s really just a fantastic thinker and writer, and I feel she’s especially relevant to today’s discussions because she’s someone who grew up in the 90′s.
 Wonderful imagery, and poetically succinct.